HartChrisT/Covid_Comorbidities/README.md

 ![corr_Corrl](https://github.com/jeffblando/Covid_Comorbidities/blob/a25866f7370c13916cb052183bb493858bed52ad/Images/EDA.png)

-The image above is shows the relationships of the variables our dataset.
-We ran a correlation matrix and display in a form of heatmap to see if there is a linear association between two variables.
-In testing correlation coefficient, -1 indicates a perfectly negative linear correlation between two variables
-0 indicates no linear correlation between two variables and 1 indicates a perfectly positive linear correlation between two variables.
+The image above shows the relationships of the variables in our dataset.
+We ran a correlation matrix and displayed it as a heatmap to see if there was a linear association between the variables.
+The correlation coefficient of a -1 indicates a perfect negative linear correlation between two variables, a zero indicates no linear correlation between two variables, and a 1 indicates a perfect positive linear correlation between two variables.
-As seen in the matrix, there are positive relationship between death and people who were in ICU, death and hospitalization, and a higher relationship for age group of 65+ with death.
+As seen in the matrix, there is a positive relationship between the variables: death and people in the ICU and death and hospitalization.
+A higher relationship between the age group of 65+ with death is also observed.

 **PairPlot**

 ![PairPlot](https://github.com/jeffblando/Covid_Comorbidities/blob/4090674325e72191def410d2d0fb7f713a91c433/Images/Pairplot.png)

-Next to see both distribution of single variables and relationships between two variables we ran pair plots.
-Pair Plots can be used to identify trends for further analysis.
-Diagonally we can see histograms or distributional plot of single variables.
-This gives us an estimate of the marginal distribution of each numerical features in our dataframe.
+For the distributions of single variables and relationships between two variables, pair plots were used.
+Pair Plots are used to identify trends for further analysis.
+Diagonally, we can see histograms and distributional plots of single variables.
+These give us an estimate of the marginal distribution of each numerical feature in our dataframe.
 Other plots show relationships between two variables.
-Just as observed in our Correlation Matrix, in the scatter plots we can see some relationships between death and people who were in ICU, death and hospitalization, and a higher relationship for age group of 65+ with death.
+Just as observed in our Correlation Matrix, in the scatter plots we can see some relationships between death and people who were in ICU, death and hospitalization, and a higher relationship for the age group of 65+ with death.

 ## Machine Learning
-To begin our machine learning investigation, and because the data is already labeled, we will use a supervised machine model to classify the results within our original dataset into two groups; deaths with comorbidities and deaths without comorbidities.
+To begin our machine learning investigation,we will use a supervised machine model to classify the results within our original dataset into two groups: deaths with comorbidities and deaths without comorbidities.

 There are many rich data sources that we have identified to support our research on this topic.
 For that reason, we will most likely only include the most complete data, thus eliminating any lines with null values to ensure the highest quality result.

 To train the model, we will split the data into testing and training sets and analyze metrics of accuracy, precision, and recall to determine if our model is up to the standards of the test.
 We are aiming for over 95% accuracy in the preliminary phase and will seek more sophisticated ML modeling techniques if we are unable to achieve this through classification.
 In addition, we will opt for slightly higher sensitivity versus precision as we are dealing with health-related data that would likely encourage further testing should a positive result be determined.

-As we refine our approach, we will delve deeper into the specific comorbidities that influence death rate and make predictions using our modeling techniques that can help to predict the likelihood of a covid death and which target groups may have the highest death rates.
+As we refine our approach, we will delve deeper into the specific comorbidities that influence death rate and make predictions using our modeling techniques.
+These changes can help predict the likelihood of a covid death and which target groups may have the highest death rates.

 **Preliminary Data Preprocessing**